top of page

 • PDF Export: Custom sizes may not render correctly in older PDF printers—always test.

 Columns let you split your text into vertical blocks for magazine-style layouts, making documents more visually dynamic.
+This is particularly useful for newsletters and brochures.

-Applying Columns:
+Applying Columns

 1. Select the text you want to split (or don’t select anything to apply to the whole doc).